LionyxML/ros/README.md

-# ros - Rahul's Org-mode Screenshot
+# org-ros - Rahul's Org-mode Screenshot

 My implementation for the **"how do I copy-paste images into an org file?"** question.